A Sydney Harbour cruise is arguably the highlight of any visit to Australia's most famous city.

 This is something that has to be experienced first-hand

 - no picture or video can do justice to an outing on this breathtakingly beautiful waterway.

-Sydney Harbour is in fact just one of a number of bodies of water that form Port Jackson, but it is the main - and most beautiful - waterway.
+Sydney Harbour is one of a number of bodies of water that form Port Jackson, th others including Middle Harbour, North Harbour, and Lane Cove and Parramatta Rivers.

-The Sydney Harbour Bridge and Sydney Opera House are the best known faces of Sydney Harbour, but they are just two of the many spectacles that make up the harbour.
+The Sydney Harbour Bridge and Sydney Opera House are the best known faces of Sydney Harbour, but they are just two of many spectacular sights that line the harbour.

-These are other points of interest you should look out for on your harbour cruise, with the view to seeking them out for a visit:
+Points of interest you should look out for on your harbour cruise, with the view to seeking them out for a visit, are:

 Northern side of the harbour